evkx/evkx.github.io/content/models/xpeng/g9/G9_AWD_Performance/_index.md

 There is only one roof for this model.
+The optional has a panoramic roof.

 <figur>